fbpx

 Fan sparks wherever they show up.

-Don’t feel like doing anything?
-Just put one foot in front of the other.
-Going back to the basics can be a way to get dopamine flowing again in healthy ways.
-Exercise, sleep, mindfulness, getting outside, and eating healthy foods are all ways to naturally boost dopamine levels.
+Exercise, sleep, mindfulness, getting outside, and eating healthy foods are all ways to boost reward loops in the brain.
 Once we get a little mood boost from these activities, we are often motivated to do more.
 Too often, these are the first activities to go in pursuit of productivity.
-Kids may not feel motivated to go on walks or head into the woods when presented the options but most benefit from the experience once they are there.
-While these activities are not a substitute for critical mental health support when needed, they are essential to our wellbeing.
+Kids may not feel motivated to go on walks or spend time in nature when presented the options but most benefit from the experience once they are there.
+These activities are not a substitute for critical mental health support when needed, but they are essential to our wellbeing.

 Attend to our collective wellbeing.

 It’s hard to activate the seeking system and approach the world with curiosity if you have learned through experience that your probability of success is limited.
 This means that while many of us are busily just trying to get through the day, we can’t forget to take a broader look at systems that either facilitate or put roadblocks in front of kids’ chances at success.
-This pandemic is further revealing systemic inequalities and racism that means chances of “success” are not evenly distributed in our communities.
-Remember, motivation is distributed in relationships and shaped by systems, not something we either get or lose on our own.
+Remember, motivation is distributed in relationships and shaped by systems, not something we decide to fire up or not.
 By settling our bodies, we can generate the emotional resources and motivation to continuously expand our circles of concern and rebuild systems that work for everyone.